 12. Soybeans (1,241 mg per serving)

-Who if soy was also included foods rich in omega-3 fatty acids.
+Who know if soy was also included as foods rich in omega-3 fatty acids.
 Soy is a source of vegetable fiber and protein.

 In addition, soybeans also contain a variety of other important nutrients such as riboflavin, vitamin K, folate, potassium, and magnesium.